aliang/google_contacts_api/README.markdown

 * Any missing tests! (using RSpec, please)
 * Read more contact information (structured name, address, ...)
 * Get single contacts and groups
-* Posting/putting/deleting groups, contacts and their photos.
+* Posting/putting/deleting contacts and their photos.
 This might require XML?
 * Adapter layer for different OAuth libraries?
 I'm not sure there are any other widely used libraries though
 * Support ClientLogin (maybe not, since Google's old library covers it)